-Risk Management Committee of the Board oversees Bank-wide Risk management.
-Bank has put in place detailed framework for Operational Risk Management with a well-defined ORM Policy.
+Risk Management Committee of the Board oversees Bank-wide risk management.
+Bank has put in place a detailed framework for Operational Risk Management with a well-defined ORM Policy.
 Operational Risk Management Committee (ORMC) at the executive level oversees bank wide implementation of Board approved policies and processes in this regard.
-Apex level Business Continuity Plan Committee monitors the business continuity preparedness of the Bank on an ongoing basis.